The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: Examples

-The purpose of this section is to provide concrete examples that illustrate some of our comments in Sections~\ref{S:intro} and \ref{S:results} about the extent to which our results apply to interesting correspondences on $\pro$.
-We shall begin by showing that it is easy to construct examples of holomorphic correspondences on $\pro$ that satisfy all the conditions stated in Theorem~\ref{T:d_1less}, but, unlike the examples discussed in Remarks~\ref{Rem:care} and \ref{Rem:obvButEss}, have ``large'' repellers.
-After this, we shall discuss one of the classes of holomorphic correspondences studied by Bullett and collaborators.
+The purpose of this section is to provide concrete examples that illustrate some of our comments in Sections~\ref{S:intro} and \ref{S:results}.
+We begin by showing that it is easy to construct holomorphic correspondences on $\pro$ that satisfy all the conditions stated in Theorem~\ref{T:d_1less}, but, unlike the examples discussed in Remark~\ref{Rem:care}, have ``large'' repellers.
+Next, we shall discuss one of the classes of holomorphic correspondences studied by Bullett and collaborators.
 For each correspondence $F$ in this class, $d_0(F) = d_1(F) = 2$, and we shall show that Theorem~\ref{T:d_1less} and Corollary~\ref{C:d1_less}$(ii)$ are applicable to these examples.
+1mm